 - Users who rely heavily on customer support

-- Users with iOS hardware
+- iOS users

 Toast lets single-location businesses get started without paying monthly fees with its Starter Kit plan, too.
 The plan also throws in hardware bundles for free, making Toast an extremely good value system for venues that want to keep start-up costs low.
 Toast’s transaction fees are higher than Clover’s and Square though, which means that costs might add up in the long run.